“Music is my passion,” says Shayla Souliere. “It’s always kept me going, and I believe it can help you rise above whatever life throws at you.”

 Since she’s continued to travel regularly to write and record across Canada and the US.
 Souliere also completed a degree in Music Business and Technology at Boston’s Berklee College of Music and released multiple singles (Screw U’ and ‘Over – Feat.
 Pimpton’ in 2015 and 2016, respectively, 2018’s ‘Let Me Go’ and ‘Days Like That’ in July 2019).

-I do not ‘half ass’ anything in life,” says Souliere, crediting the work ethic her family instilled in her early on.
-“They always told me, ‘When something gets hard you don’t quit,’ and that really stuck with me and helped me balance myself as an artist and stay true to who I am.”
+I do not ‘half ass’ anything in life,” she adds, crediting the work ethic her family instilled in her early on.
+“They always told me, ‘When something gets hard, you don’t quit.
+That's always stuck with me and helped me balance myself as an artist and stay true to who I am.”